vangul01/AWSHackathon/README.md

 # AWSHackathon
 ML and NN for AWS Hackathon NYC

-Python script with NN model, attempts at getting proper labeling and output
+Python script with NN model, proper labeling and output for anomalies for historical year data